Roustalski/au-demos/modular-ts/README.md

-#Aurelia JS Modular Demo [Port]
+#Aurelia JS Modular (Typescript Demo) [Port]

-The following is a port of the [ng-demos/modular](https://github.com/johnpapa/ng-demos/tree/master/modular) to Aurelia JS.
+The following is a port of the [ng-demos/modular](https://github.com/johnpapa/ng-demos/tree/master/modular) to Aurelia JS using Typescript.

 ## Running The App